ivjot-bst/airtapMcp/README.md

 ## 🔒 Security Considerations
 - All Android interactions occur in a secure sandbox environment
 - API tokens should be kept confidential and never exposed in client-side code
-- Consider implementing rate limiting for your production applications
-- Regular security audits are recommended for mission-critical implementations

 ## 🌟 Best Practices
 - Start Simple: Begin with basic interactions before attempting complex workflows